zinmyopaing/ICT-Hacking-MVP/README.md

 In Lab 03, our team interviewed university students to validate the study group finding problem.

+## Target Respondents

+University students, especially students who have difficulty finding study partners and study groups for academic subjects.

 ## Main Evidence Found

-Most respondents reported difficulty finding study partners and currently rely on Facebook groups and class chats.
+Most respondents reported difficulty finding study partners.
+Many students currently rely on Facebook groups, Messenger groups, and class chats, but frequently experience slow responses and difficulty finding students studying the same subject.

+## Updated Problem Statement

+Based on customer discovery interviews, university students often struggle to find active study partners and study groups for specific subjects.
+Current methods such as Facebook groups, Messenger groups, and class chats are often slow, unorganized, and ineffective.

 ## Decision for Next Step

-Continue developing Smart Study Group Finder.
+Continue developing Smart Study Group Finder and focus on subject-based group discovery, group creation, and easier student collaboration features for the MVP.